 The California Consumer Privacy Act (CCPA) will take effect on January 1, 2020.
 At first glance, this may appear to give your organization some time to prepare.
-However, the law, which provides California residents with several rights, including the right to request access to their personal information, has a “look back” requirement.
+However, the CCPA, which provides California residents with several rights, including the right to request access to their personal information, has a “look back” requirement.
 Indeed, when a consumer makes a verifiable request for access to their personal information, organizations are required to provide records covering the 12-month period preceding the date of the request.
 This means that your organization should already be maintaining accurate records of consumers’ personal information starting from January 1, 2019.

 New rights for consumers under the CCPA: